U.S. News Rankings

-The student-faculty ratio at Villanova University is 11:1, and the school has 42.5 percent of its classes with fewer than 20 students.
-The most popular majors at Villanova University include: Business, Management, Marketing, and Related Support Services; Engineering; Health Professions and Related Programs; Social Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 94.5 percent.
+The student-faculty ratio at Villanova University is 12:1, and the school has 43.8 percent of its classes with fewer than 20 students.
+The most popular majors at Villanova University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; Communication, Journalism, and Related Programs; and Engineering.
+The average freshman retention rate, an indicator of student satisfaction, is 94.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|